justinpak13/PPP-Analysis-Project/README.md

 Our Dockerfile essentially downloads the google cli tools and the requirements for PySpark and saves into our path, sets our user, and then imports the python packages from a saved requirements file

-The only things that need to be edited in the docker are the GCP_PROJECT_ID (can be found on homepage dashboard), the GCP_GCS_BUCKET (found in cloud storage section) and the BIGQUERY_DATASET (what you named the dataset in terraform that can be found in bigquery).
-Please change based on your configuration of GCS
+The only things that need to be edited in the docker-compose.yaml file are the GCP_PROJECT_ID (can be found on homepage dashboard), the GCP_GCS_BUCKET (found in cloud storage section) and the BIGQUERY_DATASET (what you named the dataset in terraform.
+Can be found in bigquery but if you did not edit it, then it would be ppp_data_all).
+Please change lines 65-67 based on your configuration of GCS

 (While we are editing the docker-compose.yaml file, also change the AIRFLOW__CORE__LOAD_EXAMPLES to false or else it will load predefined dag examples.)